Code-Institute-Submissions/milestone2_are_you_a_hero/README.md

 ### Content

-The text for the heroes and villains modals I used from the [FANDOM](https://marvelcinematicuniverse.fandom.com/).
+The text for the heroes and villains modals I used from the [FANDOM](https://marvelcinematicuniverse.fandom.com/) and referenced it like stated in the [licensing statement](https://www.fandom.com/licensing/) under section USING FANDOM CONTENT.

 ### Media